-The processing of a criminal matter comprises four stages: pre-trial investigation, consideration of charges, court hearing and enforcement of penalties.
+The processing of a criminal matter comprises four stages:

 These processing stages are not wholly separate of each other; instead, they are linked with each other and form the processing chain of a criminal matter.
 The pre-trial investigation authorities, the prosecutor, courts of law and enforcement authorities handle its tasks.
 These authorities cooperate with each other in order to achieve the highest possible quality and speed in processing the criminal matter.

 The processing stages as a whole are called the criminal process

 The role of the prosecutor in the criminal process

 In the criminal process, the prosecutor has most extensive role of the authorities.
 In the processing chain, it reaches all the way from the pre-trial investigation to the court hearing.